-The Youth Adventure Trust will ensure that all its staff and volunteers receive safeguarding training, recognising that a proper awareness and understanding of child protection and safeguarding is crucial for all its staff and volunteers.
+The Youth Adventure Trust will ensure that all its staff and volunteers receive safeguarding training appropriate to their role, recognising that a proper awareness and understanding of child protection and safeguarding is crucial for the safety and protection of young people.

-Operational staff will participate in relevant and regular external and internal safeguarding training at a suitable level for their role.
-They will participate in regular safeguarding and child protection updates, reviews, discussions and briefings including scenario based training sessions.
-They will update their safeguarding training at least annually, to continue to provide them with relevant skills and knowledge to safeguard young people effectively.
+Operational staff will participate in regular and relevant external and internal safeguarding training at a suitable level for their role.
+They will participate in regular internal safeguarding and child protection updates, reviews, discussions and briefings including scenario based training sessions.
+They will update their external safeguarding training at least annually, to continue to provide them with relevant skills and knowledge to safeguard young people effectively.

-All staff and volunteers must complete the NSPCC's 'Introduction to safeguarding and child protection' online training course and YAT's online safeguarding training module annually.
-Volunteers will participate in safeguarding training at the annual volunteer training courses and on an ongoing basis through other training opportunities.
+In addition all staff, and all volunteers, must complete the NSPCC's 'Introduction to safeguarding and child protection' online training course and YAT's online safeguarding training module annually.
+Volunteers will participate in safeguarding training at the annual volunteer training courses and on an ongoing basis through other training sessions and briefings.
 All volunteers and staff will be required to read the YAT Safeguarding & Child Protection Policy and these procedures in advance of any work with young people on the Youth Adventure Trust programmes.